 - 5. Do one of the following:

 - Remove the air baffle.

 - If installed, remove the 4 LFF midplane drive cage.

 - 6. Do one of the following:

-- For Type-a Smart Array controllers, install the controller into the Smart Array connector.
+- For Type-a Smart Array controllers, install the controller in the Smart Array modular controller connector.

-• For Type-p Smart Array controllers, install the controller into an expansion slot.
+• For Type-p Smart Array controllers, install the controller in a compatible expansion slot.